ssnd/ciphers/README.md

 `./build.sh`

 ## Usage
-`encryptor.py help` - to display the help message.
+`./encryptor.py --help` - to display the help message.

 ### Encode
 Use this command to encode the text (read from stdio or a file) using the available ciphers and display the encrypted text or write it to a file.